How to Manage Brine Disposal & Treatment

 Brine Treatment

 Brine treatment is usually considered if discharge options are not available, brine disposal is expensive, or freshwater recovery is important.
-There are many technology options to concentrate brine, reduce its volume and disposal costs, or to produce solids for zero liquid discharge.
+Many technology options are available to concentrate brine, reduce its volume and disposal costs, or produce solids for zero liquid discharge.
 Regardless of the treatment strategy you choose, it will beneficially produce freshwater.

 Membrane Treatment Systems

-Conventional RO can concentrate brine to a theoretical maximum of 80K mg/L. This is based on the technology’s inherent osmotic pressure limit.
+Conventional RO can concentrate brine to a theoretical maximum of 80,000 mg/L. This is based on the technology’s inherent osmotic pressure limit.
 However, the achievable output brine concentration will usually be less due to the input brine’s scaling potential.
-New Ultra-high Pressure RO (UHP RO) membranes that operate at up to 1800 psi compared to conventional RO’s 1200 psi can reduce brine volume to half that of RO, however scaling must be even more carefully managed due to the higher pressure.
+New ultra-high pressure RO (UHP RO) membranes that operate at up to 1,800 psi, compared to conventional RO’s 1,200 psi, can reduce brine volume to half that of RO; however, scaling must be even more carefully managed due to the higher pressure.
 Saltworks’ XtremeRO is an example of an RO/UHP RO system.

-If your brine contains hydrocarbons or organics, electrodialysis reversal (EDR) may be a better fit than RO due to its lower pretreatment requirements.
-EDR is a low-pressure system that fluxes salts through ion exchange membranes using an applied electrical charge.
-There are EDR systems that use anti-fouling ion exchange membranes, such as Saltworks’ FlexEDR Organix, that can operate with hydrocarbons and organics present in the brine.
+If your brine contains hydrocarbons or organics, electrodialysis reversal (EDR) may be a better fit than RO due to lower pre-treatment requirements.
+EDR is a low-pressure system that fluxes salts through ion exchange membranes, using an applied electrical charge.
+There are EDR systems that use anti-fouling ion exchange membranes, such as Saltworks’ FlexEDR Organix, that can operate with hydrocarbons and organics that are present in the brine.

 Thermal Treatment Systems

-Treatment costs increase the further you concentrate brine towards solids, which is why it is important to carefully consider all disposal and reuse options before implementing a technological solution.
+Treatment costs increase with each step that you concentrate brine toward solids, which is why it is important to carefully consider all disposal and reuse options before implementing a technological solution.

 Brine Disposal